-Current Status as of 7/31/18: Phase 1 (design)
+Current Status as of 3/17/2020:

+Phase 1 (contract pre-award)

-This project will upgrade the Direct Current (DC) System, Governor Oil Pump System, and Low Voltage Station Service Switchgear System at Lower Granite Dam and Reservoir Project (Project).
-The DC System is comprised of batteries and inverters that supply the 125-voltage direct current system power for multiple pieces of equipment.
+This investment will upgrade the Direct Current (DC) System, Governor Oil Pump System, and Low Voltage Station Service Switchgear System at Little Goose Dam and Reservoir Project (Project).
+The DC System is comprised of batteries and inverters that supply the 125 Volt direct current system power for control and alarm functions to multiple pieces of equipment throughout the Project.
 The Governor Oil Pump System is comprised of pumps, motors, and piping to deliver oil to the turbine.
-The Low Voltage Switchgear System is a lineup of breakers, which allow distribution of the power to desired loads.
+The Low Voltage Switchgear System is a lineup of breakers, which allow distribution of the power to systems that are critical for operation of generators and plant auxiliaries.
 All three of these systems are used to control the hydropower generating units in the powerhouse.
 A failure of the current systems would impact power generation and emergency systems at the Project.
 These impacts would vary depending on which equipment failed.
 The upgrade will improve reliability and reduce the likelihood of a failure within the electrical systems.
-If a failure occurred on the DC System, the ability of station service to meet the needs of the Project would be compromised and the Project would likely not be able to operate safely and reliably.
+If a failure occurred on the DC System, the ability of station service to meet the needs of the Project would be compromised and the Project would not be able to operate safely and reliably.
 The station service provides power to multiple critical loads including: generator control, spillway control, fish passage systems, drainage systems, unwatering pumps, and other critical control systems.

 The batteries, breakers, and cabling of the DC System are near the end of their design life and are in need of replacement to avoid future unnecessary forced outages.
+The current DC System equipment, including the chargers, breakers, and cabling, does not reliably meet the current DC System load requirement at the Project, and therefore, must be replaced.
 As part of the DC System configuration, two new battery chargers will be acquired.
-Other than one existing charger (which will be reused), the current chargers are being replaced because they are undersized for the new batteries.
-The current DC System equipment, including the chargers, breakers, and cabling, does not reliably meet the current DC System load requirement at the project, and therefore justifies replacement.
-This project will also replace the 480-Volt Low Voltage Station Service Switchgear Breakers for SQO and SQ1, and SH, CQ, and SU Switchgear.
+Other than one existing charger (that will be reused), the current chargers are being replaced because they are undersized for the new batteries.
+This investment will also replace the 480 Volt Low Voltage Station Service Switchgear Breakers for SQO, SQ1, and SH, CQ, and SU Switchgear.
 These breakers and switchgear provide reliable redundant power to the electrical distribution systems.
-The switchgear and breakers that are to be installed as part of this project will provide adequate Arc Flash/blast (a type of electrical explosion) protection to operators and maintenance personnel in accordance with National Fire Protection Association 70E (Standard for Electrical Safety in the Workplace) to avoid electrocution hazard and allow equipment testing in accordance with Institute of Electrical and Electronics Engineers (IEEE).
-This project will also improve monitoring, testing, and reporting data about the functionality of the switchgear and breakers and ensure continued compliance with current North American Electric Reliability Corporation and Western Electricity Coordinating Council reliability and safety requirements.
+The switchgear and breakers that are to be installed as part of this investment will provide adequate Arc Flash/blast (a type of electrical explosion) protection to operators and maintenance personnel in accordance with National Fire Protection Association 70E (Standard for Electrical Safety in the Workplace) to avoid electrocution hazard and allow equipment testing in accordance with Institute of Electrical and Electronics Engineers (IEEE).
+The new design provides parallel feeds and the ability to isolate individual units, which eliminates "live" work on the 4,160V system and enables the shutdown of individual main units (instead of two or four units at a time) which will have a significant impact on worker safety as well as plant operation and generation.
+This investment will also improve monitoring, testing, and reporting data about the functionality of the switchgear and breakers and ensure continued compliance with current North American Electric Reliability Corporation and Western Electricity Coordinating Council reliability and safety requirements.